Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps

 The importance of magnetic trapping in cold-atom technology has long motivated the development of good approximate formulas for the trapping fields \cite{bergeman1987magnetostatic}.
 However, we can be numerically exact with the \texttt{magnetic} Python package \cite{magnetic} developed by our group.
 This package facilitates the calculation of static magnetic fields arising from arbitrary electromagnet configurations.
 We created a faithful representation of our electromagnet configuration within the package.

 As a benchmark, we investigate the validity of the ideal quadrupole \labelcref{eq:Qpole} in describing the actual field generated by the MOT coils.
 The comparison is shown in \cref{fig:deviationFromQpole}.
 On the largest spatial scale of \SI{0.1}{\milli\metre} ($\approx20\,\text{px}$) relevant to the displacement magnitudes in our experiment, the deviation from the ideal quadrupole shape is only at the micro-Gauss level.
-This is well below the sensitivity currently achievable with the buoy method, confirming that the simple quadrupole model is sufficient for interpreting displacement data at our present precision.
+This is well below the resolution currently achievable with the buoy technique, confirming that the simple quadrupole model is sufficient for interpreting displacement data at our present precision.

-\Cref{fig:deviationFromHomogeneous} illustrates two additional considerations relevant to the stability and accuracy of the buoy method.
+\Cref{fig:deviationFromHomogeneous} illustrates two additional considerations relevant to the stability and accuracy of the buoy technique.
 Panel (a) quantifies the inhomogeneity of the bias field produced by the MOT+ coil pair along the $z$-axis.
-Even though the coils are operated symmetrically, the proximity and geometric constraints introduce field curvature, resulting in variations of up to \SI{1}{\milli\Gauss} over a spatial extent of \SI{0.1}{\milli\metre}.
-This magnitude is already comparable to the sensitivity range of our current buoy implementation and plausibly explains the larger imperfections observed in the $z$-direction in \cref{sec:demonstration}.
+Even though the coils are operated symmetrically, the proximity and geometric constraints introduce inhomogeneity, resulting in variations of up to \SI{1}{\milli\Gauss} over a spatial extent of \SI{0.2}{\milli\metre}.
+This magnitude would impact the technique before reaching an order of magnitude improvement in resolution.
+The workaround would be to install a large external coil pair for the $z$ compensation as well.
 Panel (b) examines the susceptibility of the trap center position to common-mode current fluctuations in the MOT coils.
 Our simulations show that even a \SI{0.3}{\milli\ampere} deviation induces less than a micron-scale displacement.
 Since our current sources have a stability on the order of \SI{1}{\micro\ampere}, these results confirm that current noise contributes negligibly to the observed displacements.